Halfway through The Giving Year

 “Through our own survival, we recognized that other organizations didn’t have our platform or visibility,” Philipson said.
 “Yet the work they were doing – like the work we do in promoting arts education, inclusivity and diversity – was no less vital to the strength of our community.”

 Enter THE GIVING YEAR.
-Announced last year on Giving Tuesday, THE GIVING YEAR is a nonprofit recognition initiative between the Basie Center and longtime supporter, Bank of America (BofA).
+Announced in November 2022 on Giving Tuesday, THE GIVING YEAR was a nonprofit recognition initiative between the Basie Center and longtime supporter, Bank of America (BofA).
 The organizations announced that $1 from every ticket sold in 2023 would be donated to area nonprofits, and each nonprofit would receive increased visibility through the Basie Center’s social media and other publicity platforms.

 The Basie Center and BofA committed to recognizing twelve organizations – one per month.

-Halfway through 2023, Basie Center patrons have helped raise $90,000 for six area nonprofits, including Shore House in Long Branch, Asbury Park’s Inspire Life, The Society for the Prevention of Teen Suicide in Freehold, The Sandy Hook Foundation, No Limits Café in Middletown and LGBTQ+ resource group QSpot in Asbury Park.
+In all, Basie Center patrons helped raise $180,000 for twelve area nonprofits, including Shore House in Long Branch, Asbury Park’s Inspire Life, The Society for the Prevention of Teen Suicide in Freehold, The Sandy Hook Foundation, No Limits Café in Middletown, LGBTQ+ resource group QSpot in Asbury Park, Freehold Area Open Door, Project Write Now and others. .

 “The Count Basie Center is a unique nonprofit organization,” Basie Center Board Chairperson Jeremy Grunin explained.
 “In addition to our work in arts education, we have world-renowned performing artists on our stages almost every evening.
 We recognize the platform that affords us, and we feel it’s right to use that platform to highlight other organizations attending to vital causes in our region.”